conrad-mac/d3/cricket-grounds/readme.md

 - Change grass colours depending on country/climate?
 - Finish off the 'cricket ball' tooltips.
 Display info about the ground (capacity, fun fact?)
 - Add personal footer with link to code etc
+- Double-check the scale and set up code
+- Maybe check out something like [this](http://bl.ocks.org/mpmckenna8/566509dd3d9a08e5f9b2) re. the area of the ellipses.
+Although this probably only matters for circles.